projectodd/openwhisk-katacoda/4-web-accessible-actions/01-create-java-function.md

 ``my-echo/src/main/java/com/example/FunctionApp.java``{{open}}

 All Java Action classes should have a `main` method with a signature that takes a `com.google.gson.JsonObject` as parameter and returns a `com.google.gson.JsonObject`.
-We need to update the generated function with our desired behavior.
+We need to update the generated Action with our desired behavior.
 Update the FunctionApp class with this code:

 <pre class="file" data-filename="my-echo/src/main/java/com/example/FunctionApp.java" data-target="replace">